Day 1 London - In flight

 Day 2 Mumbai

-Upon arrival, we transfer to the Holiday Inn Mumbai International Airport (4T), where we stay overnight.
+Upon arrival, we transfer to the Holiday Inn Mumbai International Airport (4T) or The Orchid (4T), where we stay overnight.
 Spend your afternoon relaxing after your journey, or take a taxi to the furiously energetic city.

 Day 3 Mumbai - Nagpur - Kanha National Park